Clearlingo Editing and Proofreading

 Plural ‘s’

-Te reo Māori has no plural ‘s’, therefore it is no longer acceptable today in written English to use the plural ‘s’ with Māori words.
+Te reo Māori has no plural ‘s’, therefore do not use the plural ‘s’ with Māori words.

 Context can be used to indicate singular or plural.